ULJ-Yale/qunex/README.md

 Change log
 ----------

+* 0.62.5  gmri documentation polish for consistency across the whole suite.
 * 0.62.4  Renamed filename to hcp_filename in SetupHCP.
 * 0.62.3  batchTag2NameKey optimizations and documentation update.
 * 0.62.2  Fixed a bug with the bash parameter for specifying bash commands when scheduling.